janverton/InTheCuppa/README.md

 - The surface in the cup(s) surrounding area must be clear of obstacles
 	- This is so darts are able to bounce freely
 - Bounces are allowed
+- Cups must be one dart width apart
 - The player must only flick the dart
 	- **No throwing**
 - Any technique or combination of techniques is allowed e.g. Submarine - Mortar.